 Thank you for your interest in becoming a tutor for the Ruth G. Hardman Adult Literacy Service.
 The Library's Adult Literacy Service offers one-on-one tutoring to adults and young adults (16+) who wish to improve their reading and writing skills.
 Our tutors are people from the community.
 Our tutors are people who find that a couple hours a week spent helping someone learn to read -- helping someone better his or her life -- is time well spent.
 Our tutors are people like you.

-- Satisfactorily complete our free 9-hour tutor training.
-Tutors are required to complete a core 6-hour training and a 3-hour follow up course to become certified.
+- Satisfactorily complete our free 10-hour tutor training.
+Tutors are required to complete a core 10-hour training to become certified.
 This training will help you understand how best to work with your student, and will show you the resources we have available for you and your student to use.
 See the current workshop schedule for more details.

 - Commit to tutor for a minimum of one year.
 We don't expect you to meet once a week without fail for 52 weeks--life happens, and everybody has things come up.
 However, working one-on-one takes trust and understanding, which take time to develop.
 For someone learning to read, having to switch tutors often can be discouraging, even overwhelming.
 Adult learners need a partner who is willing to stick with them.

 - Be 18 years or older and a high school graduate or GED recipient.

 - Read and write at an 8th grade level.

 - Pass a criminal history background check.

 You can sign up now for our next tutor training by registering online.
 For more information call the literacy office at 918.549.7400.

 | Tutor Training Schedule | Register Online | Tutoring Options |